 Sustainability is becoming increasingly important to the venues and events industry, from lowering carbon emissions to responsible catering and paperless event technology.
 As part of the University of Oxford, OUEV is committed to reducing our environmental impact by following, and encouraging sustainable best practices, and supporting the University in achieving its ambitious targets to achieve net zero carbon and to achieve biodiversity net gain, both by 2035.

 If sustainability is high on your agenda when choosing a venue, you can be assured that we have lots of great initiatives in place.
 Here are just some of the ways we have been changing how we do things…

-- Accreditations – we are proud to be members of Green Tourism, Visit England and the Sustainable Restaurant Association.
+- Accreditations – we are proud to be recognised by the Meetings Industry Association for our sustainability commitments.
 The regular audits ensure we are meeting the high standards of sustainability that they expect from their members, and continuously improving on our performance.

 - Landfill policy – we have an absolute commitment to our zero to landfill policy.
 All waste is sent to anaerobic digestion which means it’s converted into electricity to power many local Oxfordshire homes.

 - Localisation of our supplier base to minimise carbon footprint – all food on our menus comes from just three local Oxfordshire businesses – Roots, Aldens and Mayfield.
 The food is then prepared in our purpose built kitchen in Oxford.